SciML/NeuralPDE.jl/docs/src/index.md

 ## Citation

-If you use NeuralPDE.jl or are influenced by it's ideas for expanding it, please cite:
+If you use NeuralPDE.jl in your work, please cite:

 ```latex
 @article{DifferentialEquations.jl-2017,